-Kelly joined IFPRI in 2011 as a postdoctoral fellow.
-Prior to that, she earned a PhD in Agricultural and Resource Economics from the University of California, Berkeley, and a Masters in International Relations from the Johns Hopkins University’s School of Advanced International Studies (SAIS), and worked as consultant and Junior Professional Associate at the World Bank.
+Jones earned a PhD in Agriculture and Resource Economics from the University of California, Berkeley and a Masters of Arts in International Relations from the Johns Hopkins University’s School of Advanced International Studies (SAIS).

 To access Dr. Jones’s working papers and publications, click the Mendeley button below.